aaronNGi/bar.sh/README.md

   Functions with an interval have to be listed in `mod_functions` too
 * `mod_functions`: space separated list of functions which should be callable at an interval or by writing it's name to the named pipe.
-  Module internal helper functions don't need to be added to the variable
+  Module internal helper functions don't have to be added to the variable
 * `mod_variable`: the variable name which holds the data to be placed into the `mod_format`'s placeholder